michaelknigge/janel/README.md

     janel.include.file=${SELF_NAME}.inc

 Using this configuration, you can place a file with the suffix ".inc" right beside your .exe that may contain any entry that might occur in a LAP file.
+You should place this at the end (or at least nearly at th end) of your LAP file so the properties of your "include file" will be read at the and therefore override the properties of the LAP file.

 ## Fix codepage problems when passing options and/or properties to the JVM
 If an entry in the LAP file contains some special characters (i. e. german umlauts) they have not been passed correctly to the JVM.